disassemble-io/agent-callback/README.md

 # agent-callback
-A Java-Agent for inspecting method calls at runtime
+A Java-Agent for inspecting method calls and their arguments at runtime